TC Energy announces 2021 annual meeting Board of Directors election results

 We are a vital part of everyday life - delivering the energy millions of people rely on to power their lives in a sustainable way.
 Thanks to a safe, reliable network of natural gas and crude oil pipelines, along with power generation and storage facilities, wherever life happens were there.
 Guided by our core values of safety, responsibility, collaboration and integrity, our 7,500 people make a positive difference in the communities where we operate across Canada, the U.S. and Mexico.

-TC Energys common shares trade on the Toronto (TSX) and New York () stock exchanges under the symbol TRP.
+TC Energys common shares trade on the Toronto (TSX) and New York (NYSE) stock exchanges under the symbol TRP.
 To learn more, visit us at TCEnergy.com.

 FORWARD-LOOKING INFORMATION